-With a rich and storied history in entertainment, media, and the arts, the city features world-class museums, newspapers, magazines, television and radio stations, theaters, corporations, publishers, sports organizations, agencies, studios, festivals, galleries, restaurants, parks, and cultural institutions.
-Chicago is also an emerging leader in the technology industry, with an array of new businesses and startups that are redefining the future of many creative fields.
+With a rich history in entertainment, media, and the arts, the city features world-class museums, newspapers, magazines, television and radio stations, theaters, corporations, publishers, sports organizations, agencies, studios, festivals, galleries, restaurants, parks, and cultural institutions.
+Chicago is also an emerging leader in the technology industry, with new businesses and startups that are shaping the future of many creative fields.

 Columbia's campus sits at the heart of it all, in Chicago's arts and education corridor known as the South Loop.
 Our front yard is Grant Park, which rests on the shores of beautiful Lake Michigan and is home to many of the city's music and art festivals.
 Just steps away is Chicago's Museum Campus, featuring the Shedd Aquarium, the Field Museum and the Adler Planetarium.
 To the west is the Willis Tower (formerly the Sears Tower), and to the north is Millenium Park, the Magnificent Mile, and Navy Pier.

 Though everything you need is just steps away from Columbia's residence halls and campus buildings, Chicago's comprehensive public transportation system, known as the CTA, provides easy access all over the city.
 Full-time students receive a Ventra U-Pass that provides unlimited rides on the CTA.
 Visit colum.edu/upass for more information.

 Here are just a handful of the city's culturally rich, diverse, and inspiring neighborhoods to explore: